•

 Freethought

 There was an interesting interaction that occurred recently on a podcast called Faith and Freethought (FF).
 The host, Richard Spencer was discussing the book The God Part of the Brain with author Matthew Alper, when around 40 minutes into the show I found myself very suddenly challenged intellectually by an exchange they had.
-FF […]
+FF is […]

 Sunday, July 8th, 2007 at 11:17 pm